Amanda Vincent

 Amanda Vincent is a Canadian marine biologist and conservationist, one of the world's leading experts on seahorses and their relatives.
 She currently holds the chair of the IUCN SSC Seahorse, Pipefish and Seadragon Specialist Group and is the marine representative on the IUCN's International Red List Committee as well as being the chair of its Marine Conservation Committee.
 She previously held the Canada Research Chair in Marine Conservation at the UBC Institute for the Oceans and Fisheries at the University of British Columbia (UBC), Canada from 2002 to 2012.
 Vincent co-founded and directs Project Seahorse, an interdisciplinary and international organization committed to conservation and sustainable use of the world's coastal marine ecosystems.
 In 2020 she became the first marine conservationist to win the world's leading prize for animal conservation, the Indianapolis Prize.

-Education
+Education and career

 Vincent received a B.Sc.
 (Hons.) from the University of Western Ontario in Canada, and a Ph.D. from the University of Cambridge, England.
 She was a visiting fellow in Sweden and Germany (1990–1991) and a senior research fellow at the University of Oxford, England (1991–1996).
 She was a faculty member at McGill University from 1996 to 2002.
 She held the Canada Research Chair in Marine Conservation at the Fisheries Centre at the University of British Columbia, Canada (2002-2012).
 She is currently full professor at the Institute for the Oceans and Fisheries, UBC.